anywhichway/trui/README.md

 - Attributes and `dataset` values are automatically reactive if they are referenced within `${}`.
 - A `state` property is added to all `HTMLElement` objects.
 Unlike the `dataset` property, `state` can contain values of any type including nested objects and functions.

+Note: `rhtml.js` should be loaded in the `head` of your HTML document.

 ### Reactive Attributes, Datasets, and States

 ```!html